 - Women will not be as attracted to you as they otherwise could be

 Instead, adopt a combination of the next two tonalities that Barron will cover.
 We don’t have enough room to cover everything in his video, so definitely make sure to check it out.
 He will show you some easy to follow examples as well as what to do instead of slipping into rapport seeking tonality.

 Here’s the link again so you don’t have to scroll up.

 Once you’ve gone over that video (only seven minutes long), you will be able to introduce yourself in a way that people will respect you immediately.

 Introduce Yourself Like a Boss

 The first video of Barron’s is crucial, because it covers the three different tonalities.
-The next, however is how to introduce yourself in a high status and dominant way.
+The next, however is how to introduce yourself in a way that allows you to honestly and utterly present yourself in a high status and dominant way.
 Because high status people aren’t going to be ignored.
-And you’re not going to be ignored or talked over anymore either.

 That ends today.